RDorville/EP1000/14_InputDevices.md

             5. Copy the extracted library folder to [Sketchbook folder] > Libraries folder
             6. Close the IDE.
 Re-open.
     - Check that the Library has been added using `IDE > Sketch > Include Library`.
 You should see your installed library there.
-    + To apply the library code to your application, add the header file a the top of your sketch using `IDE > Sketch > Include Libary > LibName`.
+    + To apply the library code to your application, add the header file a the top of your sketch using `IDE > Sketch > Include Library > LibName`.
 The header file has an extension of `.h`.

 ### Types of  Sensors

 - Switches
-    - An electrical component that can disconnect or connect the conducting pather of a circuit.
+    - An electrical component that can disconnect or connect the conducting path of a circuit.
     - Provides a LOW or HIGH signal depending on the circuitry.
     - Use `digitalRead()` to determine value of a switch.
     - Be aware of debouncing techniques when mechanical switches are in use.